Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

 What is the Uniform Gift to Minors Act (UGMA)?

-The term Uniform Gift to Minors Act (UGMA) refers to a previous law that allowed a minor to receive gifts without the aid of a guardian or trustee.
+The Uniform Gift to Minors Act (UGMA) is a former law that allowed a minor to receive gifts without the aid of a guardian or trustee.
 Gifts can include money, real estate, and investment/brokerage accounts, etc.

-Some states still have a UTGA law; not NJ, however.
+Some states still have a UTGA law; NJ, however, does not.
 A UTGA law allows the gift giver to appoint a custodian to manage the minor’s account until the latter is of age.
-It also shields the grantor and the minor from tax consequences on the gifts, up to a specified dollar value.
+It also shields the grantor and the minor from tax consequences on gifts up to a specified dollar amount.

 But Beware of Gifts to Minors When College is Near

 The minor’s Social Security number (SSN) is used for tax reporting purposes on UTGA accounts.
-Because assets held in a UTMA account are owned by the minor, this may have a negative impact when the minor applies for financial aid or scholarships.
+Because assets held in a UTMA account are owned by the minor, this may affect the minor’s eligibility for financial aid or scholarships.

-Any earnings that are generated within a UTMA are taxed at the kiddie tax rate by the IRS up to the allotted threshold of $2,200.
+Any earnings generated within a UTMA are taxed at the kiddie tax rate by the IRS up to the $2,200 threshold.

 Thoughts About Appointing a Custodian

 The UTMA allows the donor to name a custodian who has the fiduciary duty to manage and invest the property on behalf of the minor until that minor becomes of legal age.
 The property belongs to the minor from the time the property is gifted.
 If the donor dies while serving as custodian, the value of the custodianship property is included in the donor’s estate.
-Another consideration is that the assets in a UTMA are counted as part of the custodian’s taxable estate until the minor takes possession.
+Another consideration is that the assets in a UTMA are included in the custodian’s taxable estate until the minor takes possession.

 Can a Minor Receive Gifts or Assets Without a Guardian or Trustee?

-No, in New Jersey, a minor cannot receive gits or assets or take legal ownership without a guardian or trustee being appointed.
+No, in New Jersey, a minor cannot receive gifts or assets or take legal ownership without a guardian or trustee being appointed.
 The UTMA is a law that governs the transfer of assets from adults to minors.
-It provides parents and other adults with a way to pass on gifts to minors without needing to create a formal trust, but at a minimum, there must be a designated custodian.
+It provides parents and other adults with a way to pass gifts to minors without creating a formal trust, but at a minimum, a designated custodian must be named.

 What are the Pros and Cons of Using a UTMA Account?

-The main advantage of using a UTMA account is that the money contributed to the account is exempted from paying a gift tax of up to a maximum of $16,000.
-Any income earned on the contributed funds is taxed at the tax rate of the minor who is being gifted the funds.
-One of the drawbacks of using a UTMA account, however, is that it can make the recipient less eligible for need-based college scholarship programs and other such initiatives.
+The main advantage of using a UTMA account is that the money contributed to it is exempt from gift tax up to $16,000.
+Any income earned on the contributed funds is taxed at the minor’s tax rate.
+One drawback of using a UTMA account, however, is that it can make the recipient less eligible for need-based college scholarship programs and similar initiatives.

-When Can a Child Claim Ownership of an UTMA Account?
+When Can a Child Claim Ownership of a UTMA Account?

-In New Jersey, a UTMA account is handed over to a child when they reach the age of 21.
-This, of course, is if the child knows of the fund’s existence.
+In New Jersey, a UTMA account is transferred to a child when they reach age 21.
+This, of course, assumes the child knows the fund’s existence.

 Paying for Education and Medical Care